Deconstructed Falafel Sandwich Is Our Go-To Lunch

 We recommend using fresh dill and mint, but the homemade Greek yogurt sauce is super forgiving and takes well to many different fresh herbs.
 Use what you’ve got (fresh parsley, chives, cilantro chervil — all delicious here)!
 Prefer tahini sauce or hummus?
 You can absolutely use those in place of the Greek yogurt sauce.

 You could absolutely soak dried chickpeas overnight and use this in this sandwich, but canned chickpeas are just so much easier.
-We always have them in our pantry, too (have you noticed how much protein is in chickpeas?! it’s a lot!), so it’s easy to make this falafel sandwich on a whim!
+We always have them in our pantry too, so it’s easy to make this falafel sandwich on a whim!

 If you have dried chickpeas to use up, checkout our chickpea patties — they’re shallow fried falafel patties (instead of deep-fried) and are our go-to for homemade falafel pita sandwiches.